Neutron-mirror neutron oscillations for solving the puzzles of ultrahigh-energy cosmic rays

 An even more puzzling observation by the TA collaboration \cite{abbasi2018} shows that in the hotspot direction there is a deficit of sub-GZK events with energies in between $10^{19.2}$ and $10^{19.75}$ eV and an excess for super-GZK events ($E > 10^{19.75}$ eV), which seems to indicate that sub-GZK and super-GZK events have different origins.
 On the other hand, the UHECRs from the hotspot observed by the TA collaboration are likely correlated with IceCube neutrinos \cite{fang2014,icecube2016}, which may indicate a single source origin for both UHECRs and neutrinos.

 In the following, the above-discussed puzzles of UHECRs will be explained naturally under the newly developed $n-n'$ oscillation model \cite{tan2019}.
-It is based on the mirror matter theory \cite{kobzarev1966,blinnikov1982,blinnikov1983,kolb1985,khlopov1991,foot2004,berezhiani2004,okun2007}, that is, two sectors of particles have identical interactions within their own sector but share the same gravitational force.
+It is based on the mirror matter theory \cite{kobzarev1966,blinnikov1982,blinnikov1983,kolb1985,khlopov1991,foot2004,berezhiani2004,okun2007,cui2012}, that is, two sectors of particles have similar yet separate gauge interactions within their own sector but share the same gravitational force.
 Such a mirror matter theory has appealing theoretical features.
 For example, it can be embedded in the $E_8\otimes E_{8'}$ superstring theory \cite{green1984,gross1985,kolb1985} and it can also be a natural extension of recently developed twin Higgs models \cite{chacko2006,barbieri2005} that protect the Higgs mass from quadratic divergences and hence solve the hierarchy or fine-tuning problem.
 The mirror symmetry or twin Higgs mechanism is particularly intriguing as the Large Hadron Collider has found no evidence of supersymmetry so far and we may not need supersymmetry, at least not below energies of 10 TeV.
-Such a mirror matter theory can explain various observations in the universe including the neutron lifetime puzzle and dark-to-baryon matter ratio \cite{tan2019}, evolution and nucleosynthesis in stars \cite{tan2019a}, matter-antimatter asymmetry of the universe \cite{tan2019c}, and a requirement of strongly self-interacting dark matter to address numerous discrepancies on the galactic scale \cite{spergel2000}.
+The new mirror matter model can consistently and quantitatively explain various intriguing phenomena and observations in the universe including the neutron lifetime puzzle and dark-to-baryon matter ratio \cite{tan2019}, evolution and nucleosynthesis in stars \cite{tan2019a}, matter-antimatter asymmetry of the universe \cite{tan2019c}, unitarity of the CKM matrix \cite{tan2019d}, invisible decays of neutral hadrons \cite{tan2020d}, and dark energy \cite{tan2019e}.
+Further development of the model into a dynamic supersymmetric mirror theory can be seen in Refs. \cite{tan2020,tan2020a} and applied to understand the nature of black holes \cite{tan2020b}.